aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/symbology-and-format/generating-saving-barcode/_index.md

 ---
-title: Generating and Saving Barcode in Java
+title: "java generate barcode – Generate and Save Barcodes with Aspose"
 linktitle: Generating and Saving Barcode
 second_title: Aspose.BarCode Java API
-description: Generate and save barcodes effortlessly in Java with Aspose.BarCode.
-Integrate seamlessly, customize appearance, and enjoy extensive barcode support.
+description: Learn how to java generate barcode using Aspose.BarCode, save barcode image, and store it in a MySQL database.
+Supports multiple aspose barcode types.
 weight: 12
 url: /java/symbology-and-format/generating-saving-barcode/
+date: 2025-12-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Generating and Saving Barcode in Java
+# java generate barcode – Generating and Saving Barcode in Java

 ## Introduction

-Are you looking to seamlessly integrate barcode generation into your Java application?
-Look no further!
-In this step-by-step guide, we'll walk you through the process of using Aspose.BarCode for Java to generate and save barcodes efficiently.
-Aspose.BarCode is a powerful Java library that simplifies barcode creation and manipulation, providing you with the tools needed to enhance your applications with barcode functionality.
+If you need to **java generate barcode** quickly and store the resulting image, you’ve come to the right place.
+In this tutorial we’ll walk through using **Aspose.BarCode for Java** to create a barcode, save it as an image file, and persist the image in a MySQL database.
+By the end you’ll see how easy it is to add barcode functionality to any Java application.

+## Quick Answers
+- **Which library should I use?** Aspose.BarCode for Java
+- **Can I save the barcode as an image file?** Yes – use the `save` method to write a JPG/PNG/… file
+- **Is MySQL supported for storing the barcode?** Absolutely, store the image as a BLOB column
+- **What barcode types are available?** CODE_39_STANDARD, CODE_128, QR, DataMatrix, and many more
+- **Do I need a license for production?** A commercial license is required for production use; a free trial is available

+## What is java generate barcode?

+Generating a barcode in Java means programmatically creating a visual representation of data that scanners can read.
+Aspose.BarCode provides a fluent API for defining the barcode type, setting the data string, and exporting the graphic in common image formats.

+## Why use Aspose.BarCode generator?

+- **Broad symbology support** – over 50 barcode types (aspose barcode types)
+- **High‑quality rendering** – lossless vector graphics when needed
+- **Simple API** – only a few lines of code to produce a professional barcode
+- **Easy integration** – works with any Java project, no external native dependencies

 ## Prerequisites

 Before diving into the tutorial, ensure you have the following prerequisites in place:

 - Java Development Environment: Make sure you have a Java development environment set up on your machine.
 - Aspose.BarCode Library: Download and install the Aspose.BarCode library.
 You can find the download link [here](https://releases.aspose.com/barcode/java/).

-- MySQL Database: Set up a MySQL database where you intend to store barcode-related information.
+- MySQL Database: Set up a MySQL database where you intend to store barcode‑related information.
 - Database Connectivity: Ensure you have the necessary credentials and connectivity to interact with the MySQL database.

 ## Import Packages